Elizabeth of Hungary: Miracle of the roses

 The popular legend of the miracle of the roses was originally attributed to Elizabeth of Portugal, is absent from Elizabeth of Thuringia's earliest hagiography and was only later attributed to the latter.
 It also appears in that of many other saints.

-The version attributing it to Elizabeth of Hungary states that, while taking bread to the poor in secret, she met her husband Louis on a hunting party (or in some versions Louis' brother Heinrich Raspe), to quell suspicions of the gentry that she was stealing treasure from the castle, asked her to reveal what was hidden under her cloak.
+The version attributing it to Elizabeth of Hungary states that, while taking bread to the poor in secret, she met her husband Louis with a hunting party (or in some versions Louis' brother Heinrich Raspe).
+To quell suspicions of the gentry that she was stealing treasure from the castle, he asked her to reveal what was hidden under her cloak.
 In that moment, her cloak fell open and a vision of white and red roses could be seen, which proved to Louis that God's protecting hand was at work.
 However, this contradicts her vitae, which state that her husband was never troubled by her charity and always supported it.